 3. Leave it alone for 2 wks– then go read it with fresh eyes.
 Ask yourself honestly did it work for you, when did you switch off RED INK that bit, because that’s the BIT you need to work on, forget about the part that works it’s NOT priority.

-4. Research-Are you struggling with mapping, the sequel, characterisation, believe me someone would have written about it.
-Ask your local bookshop, librarian, check out good reads, or positive reviews to get some guidance on who has.
+4. Research-Are you struggling with mapping, POV, characterisation, believe me someone would have written about it.
+Ask your local bookshop, librarian, check out good reads, and positive reviews to get some guidance on who has.
+But whatever you do, whatever it is you want us to know, make us work for it, keep us in utter suspense until we burst a blood vessel, and then give to us good, or keep that carrot of information dangling until the sequel comes out, which is just, well it’s just plain cruel really…lol

 5. Oh and did I mention READ….It’s always worth a second mention lol.